Staz Nair: Music

-Nair was a member of the band Times Red.
+Nair was a member of the trio band Times Red.
 The band were contestants in the ninth series of the British music competition television series The X Factor in 2012.
-They advanced to the judges' houses round, but did not make it to the finals.
-The band released their debut single, titled "Just No Good for Me", in March 2013.
+They advanced to the judges' houses stage, but did not advance to the live shows, despite being the wildcard for the Groups category and Times Red finished third in the wildcard public vote to be the thirteenth act in the live shows receiving 12.5% behind Amy Mottram and Christopher Maloney.
+The band released two singles, titled "Just No Good for Me", and "Not Listening" in 2013.

 Acting

 Nair joined the fantasy drama television series Game of Thrones beginning in its sixth season as Qhono, a Dothraki army chief.
 He portrayed the titular Rocky in the television film The Rocky Horror Picture Show: Let's Do the Time Warp Again, which premiered on Fox in October 2016.

 In 2019, Nair portrayed Dax-Baron, the man who would become the supervillain Doomsday, in the series Krypton.
 He became a main cast member of the superhero television series Supergirl during its fifth and sixth seasons in 2019, portraying a character created for the series: "hardened reporter" William Dey.
 Nair appeared in the space opera film Rebel Moon, directed by Zack Snyder.

 Nair plays DCI Harry Virdee in the BBC One crime drama Virdee, which premiered in February 2025.